 ... presented annually to an outstanding member of Pi Mu Epsilon based on performance in mathematics courses and service to the department.
-The Undergraduate Advisory Council, in conjunction with the Pi Mu Epsilon advisor, selects the recipient.

 Polston Family Mathematics Scholarship

 ... is awarded to undergraduate mathematics students who are excelling in the mathematics program.
 The Polston family established the scholarship in 2008.